urbanclimatefr/de-zoomcamp-2025-project/README.md

 ## Data Collection

-Instead of using existing historical data, this project is going to collect data on an hourly basis and build a batch processing pipeline to process them on a daily basis.
-At the end, data is presented in dashboards built by Google Cloud's Looker Studio.
+Rather than using pre-existing historical data, this project will gather data hourly and establish a batch processing pipeline to handle the data daily.
+The processed data will then be displayed in dashboards created using Google Cloud's Looker Studio.